-These soft and chewy vegan oatmeal raisin cookies are seriously addictive.
+Soft and chewy vegan oatmeal raisin cookies with crisp edges are seriously addictive.
 And they're so easy to make!

 These cookies are a vegan version of the Vanishing Oatmeal Raisin Cookies recipe from the Quaker Oats package.
 They're the oatmeal cookies of my childhood, and they are exactly how I remember them.

-The idea for making vegan oatmeal raisin cookies came up during a recent episode of my podcast, Talkin' Tofu.
+The idea for making vegan oatmeal raisin cookies came up during an episode of my podcast, Talkin' Tofu.
 Dave proposed making oatmeal cookie-peanut butter sandwiches, and we needed some bomb, chewy cookies as the base.

 If you haven't listened to that episode, I hope you get a chance to.
 And hey!
 Subscribe to the pod while you're at it, why dontcha?